 Sampson Collaborative Can Help Resolve Peacefully and Respectfully:

 - Florida Divorces

-- Domestic Partnership Agreements for same-sex and opposite sex couples
+- Domestic Partnership Agreements for LGBTQ & Opposite Sex Couples

 Hiring a lawyer is an important decision that should not be made solely on advertisement.
 The materials on this web site have been prepared by Sampson Collaborative Law for informational purposes only and should not be considered legal advice.
-This information is not intended to create a lawyer-client relationship, nor does your receipt of this information create a lawyer-client relationship.
+This information is not intended to create a lawyer-client relationship.
+Your receipt of this information creates no lawyer-client relationship.
 Internet subscribers and online readers should not act upon this information without seeking professional counsel.
 Please do not send confidential information to us until you obtain authorization.